 The Group monitors capital using a leverage ratio, which is net debt divided by total capital defined as equity plus net debt.
-The capital structure of the Group consists of debt, which includes long term debts, cash and cash equivalents and equity comprising share capital, statutory reserve and retained earnings.
+The capital structure of the Group consists of total debt (including current and non-current borrowings as shown in the consolidated statement of financial position), less cash and cash equivalents and equity comprising share capital, statutory reserve and retained earnings.

-Notes to the consolidated financial statements for the year ended 31 December 2023 (continued)
+Notes to the consolidated financial statements for the year ended 31 December 2024 (continued)